Taranjeet04/ATE_Capstone_Project_TaranjeetSinghDhariwal-tadhariw-/README.md

 1. Add additional code to the original project to add a REST API module.
 This module will have two API endpoints:
 • Retrieve the list of all products in the store
 • Retrieve the list of all registered users
-2. Create Selenium scripts to test all the pages in the web app
+2. Create Selenium scripts to test all the pages in the web app.
-3. Do unit testing for all the backend classes and methods
+3. Do unit testing for all the backend classes and methods.
-4. Create JMeter scripts to do load testing of the homepage and the product detail page
+4. Created JMeter scripts to do load testing of the homepage and the product detail page.